christinapramode/ImageInterpolation/README.md

 ## Step 2 - Running the Code on Ti CCS

 Before running the code in CCS, ***profiling*** is added to measure the time taken for running the "interpImg" function.
-The header file "<c6x.h>" is included and the 64 bit TSC register (timer) is initialised before calling "interpImg", and ended afterwards. "sumcycles" stores the total cycles taken.
+The header file "<c6x.h>" is included and the 64 bit TSC register (timer) is initialized before calling "interpImg", and ended afterwards. "sumcycles" stores the total cycles taken.

 #### Refer to "ImageInterpCCS.txt" for the full code